Glitz from the Ritz

 The zing and flavour … no more play pretend,

-Meals taste better when shared with a friend!
+Meals TASTE better when shared with a friend!

 Through quiet lanes, past laughter and light